ORTools4MTEX/ORTools/README.md

   <img src="./doc/images/ORTools.png" alt="ORTools" width="300"/>
 </p>

-**ORTools** (orientation relationship tools) is a function library for advanced orientation relationship analysis and the plotting of publication-ready figures when working on martensite transformation.
-The function library is written in **MATLAB** and can be used as an add-on to the basic phase-transition functionalities within the crystallographic [**MATLAB**](https://mathworks.com/products/matlab.html) toolbox [**MTEX**](https://mtex-toolbox.github.io).
+**ORTools** (orientation relationship tools) is a function library for OR discovery, advanced OR analysis and the plotting of visually stunning and informative publication-ready figures particular to microstructures undergone partial or full martensitic transformation.
+The **ORTools** function library is written in **MATLAB** and is used as an add-on to the basic phase transformation functionalities within the crystallographic [**MATLAB**](https://mathworks.com/products/matlab.html) toolbox [**MTEX**](https://mtex-toolbox.github.io).
+Due to their specific nature, the codes contained in the **ORTools** library have not been included in MTEX.

-MTEX has the functionality to analyse phase transitions.
-Its major advantage compared to competing programs is its versatility, both in terms of functionality and data compatibility.
-The **ORTools** library is an add-on to MTEX for advanced OR discovery and analysis and for creating visually stunning and informative plots particular to martensitic microstructures.
-Due to their specific nature, the codes contained in this library have not been included in MTEX.

-While the **ORTools** library mostly consists of plotting functionalities, it also includes utilities that enable advanced OR analysis.
-These are highlighted together with the plotting functions in a series of [example scripts](https://github.com/frankNiessen/ORTools#example-scripts) to showcase how the functions work and what their output comprises.
+The advanced advanced OR discovery, analysis and plotting functionalities of the **ORTools** library are highlighted in a series of [example scripts](https://github.com/frankNiessen/ORTools#example-scripts) that showcase how the functions work and what their output comprises.

 **ORTools** has been created by *Dr Azdiar Gazder* and *Dr Frank Niessen*.
 To help maintain the library, please report any bugs you encounter.
 If you would like to contribute additional functionality to help improve **ORTools**, please contact us.